news-catalyst/tiny-news-demo/README.md

 ### Setup Google Docs Integration

 Google Docs is the main source of content for a tinynewsco.
 This requires a top-level folder created in Docs in which any document can be published live to the site.
-That is, if you'd like to write drafts in Google Docs, you need ot make sure to do that in a different folder, then move the document when it's ready for publication.
+That is, if you'd like to write drafts in Google Docs, you need to make sure to do that in a different folder, then move the document when it's ready for publication.

 We recommend the following setup in Google Docs:

 <img src="/static/docs/google-docs-top-level.png" />

 Use separate folders for publication-ready content and in-progress drafts.
 Here we're using "Ready" and "Drafts" but you can call these whatever you like.
-How you organize your drafts is also entirely up to you, as the tinynewsco publisyhing platform ignores anything outside your version of a "Ready" folder.
+How you organize your drafts is also entirely up to you, as the tinynewsco publishing platform ignores anything outside your version of a "Ready" folder.

 <img src="/static/docs/google-docs-ready.png" />